yowenter/ingress-nginx/docs/user-guide/modsecurity.md

 The default modsecurity configuration file is located in `/etc/nginx/modsecurity/modsecurity.conf`.
 This is the only file located in this directory and contains the default recommended configuration.
 Using a volume we can replace this file with the desired configuration.
 To enable the modsecurity feature we need to specify `enable-modsecurity: "true"` in the configuration configmap.

-**NOTE:** the default configuration use detection only, because that minimises the chances of post-installation disruption.
+**NOTE:** the default configuration use detection only, because that minimizes the chances of post-installation disruption.
 The file `/var/log/modsec_audit.log` contains the log of modsecurity.